idlesign/django-etc/docs/source/models.rst

 InheritedModel
 --------------

-**etc.models.InheritedModel** allows to override fields attributes in inherited models.
+**etc.toolbox.InheritedModel** allows to override fields attributes in inherited models.

 Mix in this class into target model (inherit from it) and define `Fields` class inside it to be able to customize field attributes (e.g. texts) of a base-parent model.